-Navigating Ecodesign for Sustainable Products Regulation (ESPR)
+Ecodesign for Sustainable Products Regulation (ESPR)

 Introduction

 The Ecodesign for Sustainable Products Regulation (ESPR) is the European Union's new framework aimed at increasing the sustainability of products sold on the EU market.
-Entering into force on July 18, 2024, it replaces the 2009 Ecodesign Directive as a key initiative to help the EU achieve its goals outlined in the 2020 Circular Economy Action Plan (CEAP).
+Entered into force on July 18, 2024, it replaces the 2009 Ecodesign Directive as a key initiative to help the EU achieve its goals outlined in the 2020 Circular Economy Action Plan (CEAP).
 ESPR and CEAP are both significant policy levers introduced by the European Commission to address the environmental impact of products and promote a circular economy.

 ESPR's implementation will be guided by “Working Plans” developed by the Ecodesign Forum, a group of stakeholders collaborating on the regulation's rules.
 These plans will outline which products and measures are being assessed, with the first Working Plan to be published within 9 months of ESPR’s entry into force.